-Events are generated by sensors if logging is enabled, the sensors are configured correctly and you have a placed a tag that can be seen by the sensors.
+Events are generated by sensors if logging is enabled, the sensors are configured correctly, and you have a placed a tag that can be seen by the sensors.

-To review location events, scroll through the time line.
-You can:
+To review location events, scroll through the timeline using the horizontal scroll bar.
+You can also: